yongler/Peggle-clone/README.md

 You are encouraged to include diagrams where appropriate in order to enhance your guide.

+Util or constant class is omitted to show high level design.

 ### Class diagrams
 As MV pattern is used (discussed below in design trade off), there are only Views and Models.